Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

 birthdates (this reduced the number of possible PINs down to 366!) and after ~30 minutes and ~250 tries I was in.
 Apperantly the birthdate of the previous owner is November 26th :)

-Knowing the code I was able to create a new account code and remove the parental controls.
+Knowing the PIN I was able to create a new account and remove the parental controls.
 Everything else seemed to work fine.
 Another saved console!

 #### Console 3